imos/imosh/doc/logging/LOG.sh.md

+# LOG
-# LOG - Logs a message.
+LOG -- Logs a message.

 LOG logs a message with a timestamp, the current process ID and a file position.